 CRO: Optimizing content for customers with the main objective of completing the call-to-action (CTA).

 However, using both together can be a bit challenging.
-For example, a site may rank good but could have poor readability.
+For example, a site may rank well but could have poor readability.
 To master this, you will need to follow 3 things that impact Google’s Algorithm for ranking:

 - Keywords/On-Page SEO